codefresh-io/argo-hub/workflows/argo-workflows/versions/0.0.2/docs/submit-workflow.md

 ## Summary
 A wrapper on top of argo cli submit operation.

-The template provides the easy ability to submit new workflows
+The template provides the easy ability to submit new workflows without waiting for their result.

+This is useful in case you want to trigger a new workflowTemplate without having to wait for its execution or have it affect on your own final satus

 ## Inputs/Outputs